 Dr. Schwartz joined the Stanford Stroke Center in 2004 as a Fellow in Vascular Neurology and has remained on as Faculty since 2007.
-Currently, his primary focus is the care of patients with cerebrovascular disease in both the inpatient and outpatient setting.
-His expertise extends to critically ill patients in the Neurointensive Care Unit with ischemic and hemorrhagic strokes.
+Currently, his primary focus is the care of patients with cerebrovascular disease in both the inpatient and outpatient setting, including patients with both ischemic and hemorrhagic strokes.
 He has a particular interest and expertise in cervical artery dissection, non-atherosclerotic vasculopathies, and stroke in young adults.

 Learn more about the Neurology Residency Program: http://neurology.stanford.edu/education/adult_residency.html.